cvuchener/k90-linux-driver/control_messages.md

 | 1–2  | int16 be | Offset in raw data |
 | 3–4  | int16 be | Length of data |

+Data length must not exceed 128 (or the keyboard will block until reset).

 Send raw data (bRequest = 18)
 ------------------------------